 The Nerd: Today was another gorgeous spring day on the Chicago lakefront.
 Sometimes in Chicago it seems that temperatures change from bone-chilling cold to sweaty-hot over a “spring” that lasts just four or five days, but this year most of May was filled with glorious springtime weather.
 The sun was shining, there was a cool breeze, and I was doing some solo birding at Montrose Point.
 Lo and behold there was a Ruddy Turnstone hanging out at the east end of Montrose Beach!
 This was a new one for The Bird, so after a couple of texts we were walking together out on the fish hook pier to have a look at it.
 What a crazy looking bird!
 This species nests way up north, mostly above the Arctic Circle, but all across North America, Europe, and Asia at those latitudes.
 Its wintering range is also quite global, spanning coastal areas, both tropical and temperate, on all continents except Antarctica.
 For the moment, this one had chosen Chicago as a waystation on its northward travels, and as is typical of the species, it exhibited Midwestern friendliness and wasn’t at all shy about meeting with The Nerd and The Bird.

 The Bird: I usually wouldn’t be up at 6:30 in the morning, on a Sunday – unless I was going birding.
-I wasn’t, but by chance I was just up early writing.
-Then Geoffrey Williamson sent me a Birdsignal/Nerdsignal/text saying there was a Ruddy Turnstone at Montrose…and would I like to see it?
+By chance I was just up early - writing.
+The Nerd sent me a Birdsignal/Nerdsignal/text saying there was a Ruddy Turnstone at Montrose…and would I like to see it?
 YES PLEASE!!!
 I missed the last one that came through.
 The Nerdmobile arrived and we were off.
-It had moved from where Geoffrey Williamson had seen it earlier…it was closer!
+It had moved from where he’d had seen it earlier…it was closer!
 And just kept moving closer!!!
 Around us, and then back!
 It was one of the most accommodating lifer birds ever!
-Seeing those white wingbar patterns in flight was maybe one of the best things ever!
+Seeing those white wing-bar patterns in flight was maybe one of the best things ever!
 Thank you Ruddy Turnstone!!!
-High-five Geoffrey Williamson!!!
-Thank you for my 18th lifer of May!!!
+High-five!!!
+Thank you dear Nerd for my 18th lifer of May!!!

 Adventure pairs well with: Dollop Coffee (Uptown).
 Two coffees to go - no room for cream please!